METEO 3 Lesson 12 Images

 Text description of the dry mid-level air over the Middle East image.

-The image is a satellite view of a weather system over the Arabian Peninsula and surrounding regions.
-The Earth is displayed in a monochromatic palette showing cloud formations, land, and water.
-The Arabian Peninsula is outlined for clarity, indicating geographic boundaries.
+The image is a black‑and‑white satellite view of a weather system over the Arabian Peninsula and surrounding regions.
+Earth is shown in monochrome, depicting cloud formations, land, and water.
+The Arabian Peninsula is outlined for clarity, marking the geographic boundaries of the region.
 A swirling cloud system, indicative of a cyclone, is visible east of the peninsula over the Arabian Sea.
-Darker areas signify dry air, labeled "Dry Air" in yellow above Saudi Arabia.
-Scattered cloud formations can be observed over the Indian subcontinent and adjacent regions.
+Darker areas signify dry air, with the label “Dry Air” appearing in yellow above Saudi Arabia.
+Additional scattered cloud formations can be seen over the Indian subcontinent and nearby areas.

 Cooking Up A Storm